media-admin/janecka/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.3.4 (2022/04/29) =
+* Fix: Issue with Elementor.
+* Fix: Issue with JetEngine.
+* Add: Support for ACF Photo Gallery.
+* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be... the best Database Cleaner!
+You can find it [here](https://wordpress.org/plugins/database-cleaner).
+* Info: I am working hard on Media Cleaner.
+If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
+Thank you so much! 💖

 = 6.3.2 (2022/03/22) =
 * Fix: Better support for WebP.
-* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be the best Database Cleaner.
-You can find it on WordPress: https://wordpress.org/plugins/database-cleaner.
-Let me know what you think, I will make it better for you!

 = 6.3.1 (2022/03/15) =
 * Add: Do not rely on the Media Trash anymore (MEDIA_TRASH)!
 * Fix: Better support for WPBakery.
 * Add: Support for Google Web Stories.
 * Info: There is no need to add MEDIA_TRASH anymore :) You can remove it from your wp-config.php if you added it in there.
-* Info: I am working hard on Media Cleaner.
-If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
-Thank you so much! 💖

 = 6.3.0 (2022/02/20) =
 * Fix: When a Media entry is removed from Media Library, also remove it from the Issues in the Cleaner Dashboard.